 The Covid-19 treatment guidelines released by the NIH do not specifically address what criteria physicians should use for putting patients on a ventilator.
 But in a recognition of the damage that the ventilators can do, they recommend a phased approach to breathing support: oxygen delivered by simple nose prongs, escalating if necessary to one of the positive-pressure devices, and intubation only if the patient’s respiratory status deteriorates.
 If mechanical ventilation becomes necessary, the NIH said, it should be used to deliver only low volumes of oxygen, reflecting the risk of damaging healthy lung tissue. – StatNews

 some critical care physicians are questioning the widespread use of the breathing machines for Covid-19 patients, saying that large numbers of patients could instead be treated with less intensive respiratory support.

 If the iconoclasts are right, putting coronavirus patients on ventilators could be of little benefit to many and even harmful to some. – StatNews

 It is unclear how much the money paid by Medicare promoted ventilators for those with covid.
-There is good evidence that ventilation-intubation was vastly overused, and there is no good evidence that intubation helps.
-Some drugs like Ivermectin and even various vitamins that have been shown to reduce the impact of covid were not used at hospitals and continue not to be used at hospitals to treat covid.
-This brings up again how much hospitals are basing their treatments on evidence versus the pharmaceutical-controlled narrative.
-Secondly, it is difficult to imagine that the extra revenues from placing covid patients on ventilators did not impact the decision to do so.
+There is good evidence that ventilation intubation was vastly overused, and there is no good evidence that intubation helps.
+Some drugs like Ivermectin and various vitamins that have been shown to reduce the impact of covid were not used at hospitals and continue not to be used at hospitals to treat covid.
+This again brings up how much hospitals base their treatments on evidence versus the pharmaceutical-controlled narrative.
+Secondly, it is difficult to imagine that the extra revenues from placing covid patients on ventilators did not impact the decision.